Kmschr/brs_iso/README.md

 # BRS Iso

-An isometric-style viewer for Brickadia saves
+An isometric-style viewer for Brickadia saves, made with the Bevy game engine

 ![Isometric Trains](./pics/trains.png)